-Leaking Oil Tanks
+Leaking Oil or Gasoline Tanks

 Selling, buying or listing an older property?

-Home owners are often unaware of the presence of old underground oil tanks on their properties.
-A Cedar Rock site inspection will locate any underground oil or gasoline tanks, and determine whether they have leaked.
-Cedar Rock can then advise and assist you in meeting regulatory requirements if a tank has leaked.
+Homeowners are often unaware of the presence of old underground oil tanks on their properties.
+During a site inspection, Cedar Rock will attempt to locate underground oil or gasoline tanks and determine whether they have leaked.

 Aboveground Tank Leaks